 Matt’s PhD research involves identifying the impediments to recognised good practice in software safety assurance; with the aim of identifying, characterising, and eradicating the impediments to the adoption of best practice for software safety assurance

-Zoe is a Research Associate in the Assuring Autonomy International Programme where her research concerns the ethics, regulation, and governance of autonomous systems.
-She is also a postgraduate researcher in the Department of Philosophy, interrogating the question of the allocation of moral responsibility for unintended harms caused by artificial agents.
+Zoe is a Research Associate in the Assuring Autonomy International Programme, with a research focus on the ethics and governance of autonomous systems.
+She joined the AAIP from the Department of Philosophy, where she did her PhD on moral responsibility for unforeseen harms caused by autonomous systems.

 Programme management and administration

 Chrysle took up her role as Programme Administrator in December 2017.
 Previously, Chrysle was the Head of Department’s PA in Computer Science.

 Sara manages the communication and media for the Assuring Autonomy International Programme.
 She joined the team in July 2023.
 A Chartered PR professional, Sara previously ran her own agency and has worked with start ups and spin outs in the renewables and robotics industries.